-Improvado Research on The Impact of COVID-19 on Digital Ad Spend [2021 Research]
+Improvado Research on the Impact of COVID-19 on Digital Ad Spend in 2022

 The impact of Covid-19 on brands’ digital ad spend